Key Points

 If your laceration results from an animal bite or scratch, you may be required to get treatment to prevent rabies, which could cost thousands of dollars and will also require antibiotics most of the time.

 If your doctor sends you home with antibiotics or some pain medication after stitching you up, you can add the cost of those prescriptions to the bottom line.
-Without insurance, those prescriptions will most likely cost you more than if you had insurance.
+Without insurance, those prescriptions will most likely cost you more than if you had an insurance plan.

 Does it cost to have stitches removed?